cybercongress/launch-kit/distribution/README.md

 \ - distr. = distribution | gov. = governance <br>
 \ - `Foundation token` refers to the Aragon entity that is in charge of the donated ETH as per the [protocol White paper](https://github.com/cybercongress/cyber/blob/master/main.tex).
 The Aragon DAO is responsible for on-chain governance.
 Please see out paper for more information <br>
 \ - `Chain token` refers to the main token of the cyber protocol.
 It is used for staking, bandwith and for ranking.
 Please see protocol paper for more inforamtion.

+## Workflow

+For correct work of `genesis_generator_tool` is necessary to fill `cyber_distribution.json` file with groups for distributing.
+After it has done, necessary to fill `manual_distribution.json` with addresses of groups are excluded from automatic distribution.
+Check twice, the sum of addresses balances in  `manual_distribution.json` by the group should be equal with the group amount in `cyber_distribution.json`.